 The steps to financial success usually aren’t easy.
-However, there are steps you can take in the short-term to put yourself in a good position to meet your goals.
+However, there are steps you can take in the short term to put yourself in a good position to meet your goals.
 At Millennial Wealth, we preach that living a fulfilling life includes not only physical and mental health but financial health as the third piece of the puzzle.
-The following is a list of practical steps you can implement to ensure financial success in your 20’s and to ultimately put yourself in position to lead a long-term “fiscally-fit” life!
+The following is a list of practical steps you can implement to ensure financial success in your 20’s and to ultimately put yourself in a position to lead a long-term “fiscally-fit” life!

 Step 1: Build a Balance Sheet and Cash Flow Statement